Stephen J. Vavrus

 Fax: (608) 263-4190

 Climate change has emerged as one of the premier environmental concerns of our time and is motivating climatologists to investigate how future climatic trends will unfold.
-My research addresses several key aspects of climate change, including the role of Polar Regions, the behavior of extreme weather, regional impacts around the Great Lakes, and the origin of human-induced climate change.
+My research addresses several key aspects of climate change, including the role of Polar Regions, the behavior of extreme weather, regional impacts around Wisconsin and the Great Lakes, and the origin of human-induced climate change.
 I address these questions mostly with computer climate models, which provide both quantitative estimates of future change and insights into the physical causes.
-My primary modeling tool is the Community Earth System Model (CESM), whose Science Steering Committee I serve on.

 Origin of Human Impact on ClimateA revolutionary idea proposed by Dr. William Ruddiman argues that the origin of anthropogenic climate change reaches back much further in time (thousands of years ago) than the conventional starting point of the Industrial Revolution.
 The “Early Anthropogenic Hypothesis” posits that widespread deforestation and rice cultivation with the emergence of agriculture several thousand years ago led to a gradual but significant rise in atmospheric CO2 and CH4 and thus greenhouse warming.
 I am involved in a collaborative research project to test this hypothesis, using global climate models to simulate the present-day climatic conditions expected in the absence of early human land-cover modification.

-Madison Climate ChangeI have long been interested in local weather and climate variability around Madison, aided by the long records kept by the Wisconsin State Climatology Office.
+Madison and Wisconsin Climate ChangeI am keenly interested in local and regional weather and climate variability, aided by the long records kept by the Wisconsin State Climatology Office.
 In particular, Lake Mendota's record of freeze-up and thaw dates extend to the early 1850s and serves as an indirect thermometer of past local weather conditions.
 I use these data to test models that simulate the behavior of ice cover on Mendota, including when ice forms and melts off each winter, as well as how thick the ice grows during the winter.
 In addition, I have constructed an index of extreme weather for Madison and Wisconsin that documents long-term trends in the amount and type of extreme weather.

 Publications from my research can be found here: Steve's Papers.